Armotik/SPARQLLM/README.md

 slm-run --config config.ini -f queries/ReadDir.sparql --debug
 ```

-These examples prove the local UDFs (file and directory access) are working with no external services.
+These examples prove the local GGFs (file and directory access) are working with no external services.

 ## Inspecting Results
 By default, query solutions stream to stdout.
 To persist the result bindings (one row per line) use: